JKETU/Machine_learning_prediction_for_loan_approval/README.md

 ### Techniques used 🧰
 1. **Logistic Regression**: Used as a baseline model.
 2. **K-Nearest Neighbors (KNN)**: Chosen for its simplicity and effectiveness in instance-based learning.
-3. **Random Forest**: An ensemble method that improves prediction accuracy by reducing overfitting.
+3. **Decision Trees**: An ensemble method that improves prediction accuracy by reducing overfitting.

 ## Model performances and Key findings 🗝️
 - **Logistic Regression**: